bmmpxf/QGIS-Documentation/source/docs/training_manual/online_resources/wms.rst

-|LS| Web Mapping Services
+|LS| Web Map Services
 ===============================================================================

-A Web Mapping Service (WMS) is a service hosted on a remote server.
+A Web Map Service (WMS) is a service hosted on a remote server.
 Similar to a website, you can access it as long as you have a connection to the server.
 Using QGIS, you can load a WMS directly into your existing map.